firmai/financial-machine-learning/README.md

 # Financial Machine Learning and Data Science

-**Please contact me to take over and revamp this repo, I don't have time to update or maintain it - message 15/03/2021**
+**Please contact me to take over and revamp this repo, I don't have time to update or maintain it - message 15/03/2021, it gets around 100k views and 650k clicks per year**

 A curated list of practical financial machine learning (FinML) tools and applications.
 This collection is primarily in Python.